darekaze/canorous/README.md

 # Canorous

-A Modern SNS Application for Sharing Musics with Friends.
+A Free Modern SNS Application for Sharing Awesome Musics with Friends :sparkles:

 Made with :sparkling_heart: with Flutter

 ## WIP